Md-SalmanHossen/Backend_Basic01/02BasicNode/basics.md

      benefit of nodemon after run one time we do not need run it again and again.

 05. middleware:
-   - this is a function like a it after request and before arrive it in route which process is called middleware.
+   - this is a function like a it after request and before arrive it in route which process is called middleware.👍
-   - Middleware functions are functions that have access to the request object (req), the response object (res), and the next function in the application’s request-response cycle.
+   - Middleware functions are functions that have access to the request object (req), the response object (res), ✅ and the next function in the application’s request-response cycle.
-   -